rocketlabdelta/info-central/recovery.md

 ## Parachute Deployment Bag

-{% media /images/recovery_deploymentbag.jpg|Typical deployment bag arrangement %}
+{% picture path: '/images/recovery_deploymentbag.jpg', caption: 'Typical deployment bag arrangement' %}

 A deployment bag is literally a bag into which a parachute is packed.
 A bag can have one or more purposes, depending upon how the recovery system works.